MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/4-configure-a-caching-policy.md

 ## Use an external cache

 API Management instances usually have an internal cache, which is used to store prepared responses to requests.
-However, if you prefer, you can use an external cache instead.
+However, if you prefer, you can use a Redis-compatible external cache instead.
 One possible external cache system that you can use is the Azure Cache for Redis service.

 You might choose to use an external cache because: